 What to do next

-Ensure the users in the domain group have the appropriate roles on their My VMware accounts.
+Ensure the users in the domain group have the appropriate roles on their VMware Customer Connect accounts.
 See Best Practices about the Two Types of Roles You Give to People to Use the Horizon Universal Console to Work in Your Horizon Cloud Environment and Give Administrative Roles to Individuals in Your Organization for Logging In To and Performing Actions in Your Horizon Cloud Tenant Environment Using the Horizon Universal Console.